 Papalaua Beach Park, or Thousand Peaks Beach as it is known locally, is a small beach on the south shore of the West Maui region.

-While the sand is generally more course and filled with debris than tourists prefer, it is popular for locals due to the ability to camp, snorkel, and BBQ.
+While the sand is generally more coarse and filled with debris than tourists prefer, it is popular for locals due to the ability to camp, snorkel, and BBQ.

-Find photos, directions, and everything you need to know for visiting Thousand Peaks Maui below.
+We have created this guide to provide photos, directions, and everything you need to know for visiting the Thousand Peaks beach on Maui.

 Locals enjoy Papalaua Beach as one of the few places where camping is permitted, although a permit must be obtained.
 It is also a popular spot for snorkeling when the ocean is calm and is considered one of the best destinations for watching the sunset in Maui.

 Make sure you have beach shoes or tread carefully here as invasive kiawe trees line the beach, dropping their sharp thorns onto the sand.

 These spiky thorns were a frequent problem throughout our visit!